Rogue-1/HTB/Mobile/APKey.md

 └──╼ [★]$ jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore mykey.keystore APKey1.apk APKey1
 ```

-All thats left is to run the new program with an emulator such as Android studio and login with the password you created with the MD5 hash.
+All thats left is to run the new program with an emulator such as Android studio and login with the password you created with the MD5 hash to get the flag!